Fights, freezing, fainting: What it was like queuing overnight to see Queen’s coffin

 Ms Hornsby said the experience in the queue is different from what she expected after watching TV coverage where scenes had been more jovial.
 She described anger stirring among mourners after some visitors said they were told they couldn’t regain their position after using the toilet or getting a hot drink.

-Amber Jardine, 45, a conservationist from Glasgow, said the line had been chaos through the night after the queue was paused -causing arguments and disorder in the freezing cold.
+Amber Jardine, 45, a conservationist from Glasgow, said the line had been chaos through the night after the queue was paused – causing arguments and disorder in the freezing cold.

 She said police were forced to intervene as a group of drunk hecklers started to disturb mourners.